contactandyc/another-c-library/2_timing.md

 #endif
 ```

 The header file or interface simply provides what exists and doesn't offer details into how xxx might work.
-The int param1, int param2 and const char *prefix above are just examples.
+The int param1, int param2, and const char *prefix above are just examples.
 The init function often doesn't have any parameters.
-The init function is used to create the structure so that it can be used by the other functions within the xxx object.
+The init function is used to create the structure so that the other functions can use it within the xxx object.
 The destroy function destroys the xxx_t structure.
 The xxx_t structure doesn't have members.
-It is just declared (like the functions after it), so that the compiler knows that the structure is defined somewhere.
+It is just declared (like the functions after it) so that the compiler knows that the structure is defined somewhere.
 By defining the structure like this, applications using the xxx object cannot access members of the structure.
 The implementation is free to put whatever members in the structure to make the function work.
 The only thing applications which use this object are required to do is create (or init) the object and then pass it around to the various functions that use that type.
 If there is a destroy method, then the application is expected to destroy the object to clean it up.

-To use the above interface, you will include it and call it's methods.
+To use the above interface, you will include it and call its methods.
 ```c
 #include "xxx.h"